nspcc-dev/neofs-node/config/testnet/README.md

-# N3 testnet RC2 storage node configuration
+# N3 testnet RC3 storage node configuration

-There is a prepared configuration for NeoFS storage node deployment in N3 testnet RC2.
-The easiest way to deploy storage node is to use prepared docker image of storage node and run it with docker-compose.
+There is a prepared configuration for NeoFS Storage Node deployment in N3 testnet RC3.
+The easiest way to deploy Storage Node is to use prepared docker image and run it with docker-compose.

 ## Build image

-Prepared neofs-storage-testnet image is available at docker hub.
+Prepared neofs-storage-testnet image is available at Docker Hub.
-However, if you need to rebuild it for some reason, run `make image-storage-testnet` command:
+However, if you need to rebuild it for some reason, run `make image-storage-testnet` command.

 ```
 $ make image-storage-testnet
 ...
-Successfully built 80ef4e3c488d
+Successfully built ab0557117b02
-Successfully tagged nspccdev/neofs-storage-testnet:0.20.0-dirty
+Successfully tagged nspccdev/neofs-storage-testnet:0.21.1
 ```

 ## Deploy node

-To run storage node in N3 testnet RC2 environment you should deposit GAS assets, update docker-compose file and start the node.
+To run storage node in N3 testnet RC3 environment you should deposit GAS assets, update docker-compose file and start the node.

 ### Deposit

-Storage node holder should deposit assets because it generates a bit of side chain GAS in node's wallet.
+Storage Node owner should deposit GAS to NeoFS smart contract.
+It generates a bit of side chain GAS in node's wallet.
 Side chain GAS used to send bootstrap tx.

-First obtain GAS in N3 testnet RC2 chain.
+First obtain GAS in N3 testnet RC3 chain.
 You can do that with [faucet](https://neowish.ngd.network) service.

-Then make a deposit by transferring GAS to NeoFS contract in N3 testnet RC2.
+Then make a deposit by transferring GAS to NeoFS contract in N3 testnet RC3.
 You can provide scripthash in the `data` argument of transfer tx to make a deposit to specified account.
-Otherwise deposit is made to tx sender.
+Otherwise, deposit is made to tx sender.

-NeoFS contract scripthash in NEO testnet RC2 is `088c76a08c7b4546582fe95df1ba58f61f165645`, so the address is `NSEawP75SPnnH9sRtk18xJbjYGHu2q5m1W`
+NeoFS contract scripthash in NEO testnet RC3 is `088c76a08c7b4546582fe95df1ba58f61f165645`, so the address is `NSEawP75SPnnH9sRtk18xJbjYGHu2q5m1W`

-See a deposit example with `neo-go`:
+See a deposit example with `neo-go`.

 ```
 neo-go wallet nep17 transfer -w wallet.json -r https://rpc1.n3.nspcc.ru:20331 \